 Restorative Justice is about communication

-For some people who have been affected by crime it can help them to explore why the crime happened.
-It can also help people to move forward and to feel less fearful of crime in the future.
+For some people who have been affected by crime, it can help them to explore why the crime happened.
+It can help victims move forward and feel less fearful of crime in the future.

 Evidence shows that most people who take part in a Restorative Justice process come away feeling satisfied because it has allowed them to have their say.

 Restorative Justice has a proven, significant impact in supporting victims and allowing them to move forward with their lives.
-85% of victims who have participated in Restorative Justice would recommend it to others.
+85% of victims who have participated in Restorative Justice would recommend the Restorative Justice process.

-We will seek to understand what has happened and the impact that it has had on you, and will talk through your options with you.
+Restorative Justice Hampshire will seek to understand what has happened and the impact it has had on you, and we will talk you through your options.